okhodjaev/okhodjaev.github.io/framework.md

 **Third:** The depth of agency transfer constrains the extent of the residual.
 Institutions that have already transferred significant decision-making authority to AI systems have less residual available.

-A fourth question remains open: what would institutions designed from these constraints look like from the outset?
-This constitutes the next research programme — AI-Native Institutions.
+**A fourth question** remains open: what would institutions designed from these constraints look like from the outset?
+This constitutes the next research programme — **AI-Native Institutions**.
 Its development is documented as inquiry proceeds, not as conclusions arrive.

 ---